gtangg12/gtangg12.github.io/_posts/2024-10-19-vision-through-scattering-medium.md

     {% include figure.liquid loading="eager" path="assets/img/blog/vision-in-fog/augmentation_sds.png" class="img-fluid rounded z-depth-1" max-width="90%" caption="The generated images are more realistic considering context compared to InstructPix2Pix edits." %}
 </div>

-We found that simply following a weighted combination of translation gradients can achieve compositional domain translation.
-The weights, however, may vary for different domains.
-As an example, suppose we are translating to both domains A and B.Tthe translation gradient for domain A may need to be weighted higher than the translation gradient for domain B for the final image to have A and B equally present.
+Simply changing the target domain's text conditioning is not stable nor controllable.
+We found that simply following a linear combination of translation gradients between well defined domains can achieve compositional domain translation.
+The weights, however, may not be proportionally to the desired influence of the domain.
+As an example, suppose we are translating to both domains A and B. The translation gradient for domain A may need to be weighted higher than the translation gradient for domain B for the final image to have A and B equally present.
 We propose to translate the image to domains A and B separately.
 Then, we dynamically adjust the weights during compositional domain translation optimization using an image similarity model such as CLIP by comparing the similarity of the currently optimized image to the separately translated images.
 Instead of weight adjustment, assuming there is a large number of optimization steps, each step we can step towards one domain, adjusting the target as needed.
 Below we show some examples of interpolations between night and snow with different weights.

 <div style="text-align: center;">
     {% include figure.liquid loading="eager" path="assets/img/blog/vision-in-fog/augmentation_sds_compositional.png" class="img-fluid rounded z-depth-1" max-width="90%" caption="Compositional domain translation, one step per iteration." %}